zackmdavis/Less_Wrong_Drafts/said_scrap.md

 ✓ Misrepresentations in Habryka's Characterization of Achmiz on Obligations to Reply _ The Ban Reneges on LW2's Single Locus of Discussion Mandate and Archipelago Doctrine ✓ Effort Ratios Are Logically Irrelevant
-_ Misrepresentations in Habryka's Claims of Alleged Author Complaints About Achmiz _ Preventing "Relitigation" Is a Pretext for Suppressing Dissent ✓ Replies to Vaniver on the Ideological Turing Test and "Emotional Tallness"
+✓ Misrepresentations in Habryka's Claims of Alleged Author Complaints About Achmiz
+- Preventing "Relitigation" Is a Pretext for Suppressing Dissent ✓ Replies to Vaniver on the Ideological Turing Test and "Emotional Tallness" _ Leadership Is for Coordinating Action, Not Public Discourse
 - We Don't Actually Respect You

+edit pass—
+_ Scott's memory footnote
+_ additional negative testimony from Sting's post

 tasks to publication—
+_ reach out to Falkovich
 _ finish draft
 _ confer with Said
 _ lobby Ben for amicus curiæ comment